 One-Time Volunteer Opportunities

 Green Kirkland Partnership restoration events.
 Take care of Kirkland’s forests and streamside habitat.
 Projects occur at parks around the city year-round, with opportunities on weekends and weekdays.
 (City of Kirkland)

 - Storm drain marking.
 (PDF) The City needs volunteers to place markers next to storm drains to remind people to put “Only Rain Down the Drain.”
 This activity is best for the late spring and summer.
 (City of Kirkland)

 - Bike Everywhere Day tabling.
 Want to meet other bike-lovers?
-The City needs volunteers to table at Bike Everywhere Day – this year on May 18, 2018.
+The City needs volunteers to table at Bike Everywhere Day.
 (Cascade Bicycle Club and City of Kirkland)

 - WSDOT bike and pedestrian count.
 Every fall, WSDOT collects bicycle and pedestrian usage data in cities throughout the state to inform transportation planning.
 Kirkland is one of the State’s focus cities.
 WSDOT and Cascade Bicycle Club enlist volunteers to collect the numbers of people biking and walking on trails, bike lanes, sidewalks and other facilities.

 - Become a Green Kirkland Steward.
 Are you interested in getting more involved in restoration than simply attending events?
 The Green Kirkland Steward Program trains and supports volunteers to lead restoration activities in City parks and YOU can be part of it.
 (City of Kirkland)

 - Kirkland Greenways.
 If you enjoy jogging, walking, or taking your kids or dogs for fun along the streets, Kirkland Greenways has on-going volunteer opportunities for people who want to make our neighborhood streets quiet and safe.